-The time is still not right to mingle with thousands at The Garlic and Arts Festival, but you can still spend a day or more enjoying the bounty and beauty of great farm stands, markets, and outdoor adventure in the vicinity of the festival, with family and friends.
+The Garlic and Arts Festival happens just once a year, but you can still spend a day or more enjoying the bounty and beauty of great farm stands, markets, and outdoor adventure in the vicinity of the festival all year round!
 Check all web sites for hours of operation, directions, and other details.
-Learn more about the Pop-Up Marketplace on Sept 18th from 12-5PM, featuring some of your favorite festival artists, open mic, and more.

 The North Quabbin Chamber of Commerce hosts a Visitor Center that can get you started.
 And there are particular places that are favorites of the Organizers.
 Download this Great Things To Do document and Map with the details described below.
 And watch a playlist of videos about the Quabbin Reservoir and surrounding region.